 Here are 5 reasons bearded dragons make such good pets:

 - They have some funny and adorable quirks.

-- You can craft some incredible looking environments which can be most rewarding.
-Your masterpiece can add attraction to your home plus your bearded dragon gets valuable environmental enrichment out of your DIY project.
+- You can create some incredible looking environments which add attraction to your home plus your bearded dragon gets valuable environmental enrichment out of your DIY project.

 - Interacting and sharing a bond can bring enjoyment.

 - Bearded dragons can bring you new friendships with likeminded people.